-It’s the timeless quest of the baseball fan: to find cheaper baseball tickets.
+It’s the timeless quest of the baseball fan: finding cheaper baseball tickets.

 You’ve also got all those surprise fees that show up when you’re buying through the team or StubHub, so the listed price of the ticket is less than what you’ll pay.
 Sometimes much less, and you get a rude and annoying surprise at the checkout screen.
 And it’s a hassle to go to the box office to avoid those fees.

 Team websites and StubHub are generally the go-to outlets for buying baseball tickets.
 After all, they’re authorized, so they seem safer.
 It’s not easy to trust a website you’ve never heard of with your credit card information.

 So, if there was a search engine that listed available tickets from legitimate outlets that you might not have heard of (and might otherwise have trouble trusting), you would use it, right?
-Or at least, would you add it to your list of sites to search the next time you’re searching for some cheaper baseball tickets?
+Or at least, would you add it to your list of sites to search for some cheaper baseball tickets?

 If your answer is “well, yeah, of course I would”, then SeatGeek is for you.